MEI Travel Banner Ad

 Adults-only ships: All of them

-Virgin Voyages is the latest adults-only cruise line to splash onto the scene.
+Virgin Voyages is one of the newer cruise lines to splash onto the scene.
 It made waves with its first official sailing in 2021.
-A venture of Richard Branson’s Virgin Group, Virgin Voyages currently operates three nearly identical 110,000 gross-ton, 2,770-guest ships in the Caribbean and Mediterranean.
+A venture of Richard Branson’s Virgin Group, Virgin Voyages currently operates four nearly identical 110,000 gross-ton, 2,770-2,860-guest ships in the Caribbean, Mediterranean, Bermuda, Mexican Riviera, and Alaska.

 What are adults-only cruises like on Virgin Voyages?
 From the start, the brand said that it would be doing things differently, “reinventing the cruise ship experience” on “adult-by-design” vessels.
 The line’s target demographic is millennials up to those in their early 60’s with a special focus on non-cruisers.
 It’s been quite successful with convincing many of them to give cruising a try through its unique approach to what a cruise experience can be.